 During the first 3 cycles of SCLK, the ADC is in the track mode, acquiring the input voltage.
 For the next 13 SCLK cycles the conversion is accomplished and the data is clocked out.
-SCLK falling edges 1 through 4 clock out leading zeros, falling edges 5 through 14 clock out the conversion result, MSB first, and falling edges 15 and 16 clock out trailing zeros.
+SCLK falling edges 1 through 4 clock out leading zeros while falling edges 5 through 16 clock out the conversion result, MSB first.
 If there is more than one conversion in a frame (continuous conversion mode), the ADC will re-enter the track mode on the falling edge of SCLK after the N16th rising edge of SCLK and re-enter the hold/convert mode on the N16+4th falling edge of SCLK.
 "N" is an integer value.

-The ADC108S022 enters track mode under three different conditions.
+The ADC128S102 enters track mode under three different conditions.
 In Figure 1, \overline{CS} goes low with SCLK high and the ADC enters track mode on the first falling edge of SCLK.
 In the second condition, \overline{CS} goes low with SCLK low.
 Under this condition, the ADC automatically enters track mode and the falling edge of \overline{CS} is seen as the first falling edge of SCLK.
 In the third condition, \overline{CS} and SCLK go low simultaneously and the ADC enters track mode.
-While there is no timing restriction with respect to the falling edges of \overline{CS} and SCLK, see Figure 3 for setup and hold time requirements for the falling edge of \overline{CS} with respect to the rising edge of SCLK.
+While there is no timing restriction with respect to the rising edges of $\overline{\text{CS}}$ and SCLK, see Figure 3 for setup and hold time requirements for the falling edge of $\overline{\text{CS}}$ with respect to the rising edge of SCLK.